panda3d/panda3d-docs/programming/directgui/index.rst

    The image is less often used.
 It is the filename of a texture image (or an already-loaded Texture object).
-It is intended for displaying a simple texture image for which you don't already have a model created via ``egg- texture-cards``.
+It is intended for displaying a simple texture image for which you don't already have a model created via ``egg-texture-cards``.
 A default card will be created to display this texture, with a bounding box of (-1, 0, -1) to (1, 0, 1); that is, a square with sides of length 2 units, centered on the origin.
 You can position and scale this card with the keywords ``image_pos`` and ``image_scale``.
 See also :ref:`onscreenimage`.

    Finally, the DirectGui may have a frame created for it.
 This is typically a